BoguNoz/Simplify/README.md

 ## Key Features
-- **Declarative Schemas:** Define your entire form or component layout in JSON/JS configuration, not in imperative code.
+- **Declarative Schemas:** Define your entire form or component layout in one simple configuration, not in imperative code.
 Simplify reads this schema and instantiates fields and components accordingly.
 - **Reactive State Management:** Built on MobX, so your UI stays up-to-date with minimal code.
 As noted by RisingStack, MobX “allows React components to update automatically when the data they depend on changes”.
 Simplify leverages this for real-time updates (cf. “MobX-powered reactivity”).
-- **Dependency Logic:** Fields can depend on each other or on computed values.
-You can specify conditions or computed expressions in the schema, and Simplify will use MobX reactions to re-compute those fields automatically.
+- **Dependency Logic:** Fields can declare dependencies on others.
+For example, a field can include a `visibleWhen` or `dependsOn` rule so it only appears when certain conditions are met.
+Simplify listens to those dependencies reactively and updates the form automatically.
+- **Rapid Composition:** You can quickly assemble complex forms by merging or reusing field configurations.
+Simplify handles the layout and data flow, letting you focus on high-level design.
 - **Minimal Boilerplate:** No need for manual event handlers or state wiring.
-Simplify’s “JSON-first” engine means you focus on what the form is, not how it works internally.
+Simplify’s like “JSON-first” engine means you focus on what the form is, not how it works internally.
 This leads to “Less Code, Fewer Bugs” because the data model and UI are loosely coupled.

 ## Usage Example